getmanfred/contracts/README.md

 ## The Candidate Contract

 It's a contract between an agent and the customer (candidate), where candidate set a mandate.
-If agent opens a hiring process according to it and candidate is finally hired, the agent will receive a fee, a % of candidate's gross annual salary (just for the first year), payed by candidate.
+If agent opens a hiring process according to it and candidate is finally hired, the agent will receive a fee, a % of candidate's gross annual salary (just for the first year), paid by candidate.

 In this contract, you can: